hotwax/oms-documentation/user-manuals/receiving/purchase-orders.md

 ## Purchase Order Details page

-Purchase order details page provides users with detailed information about a specific purchase order.
+The users can open the Purchase Order Details page for a specific purchase order by clicking on the selected purchse order.
+The Purchase Order Details page provides a detailed view of the selected purchase order and the users can find information about it here.

 **Characteristics:**

-* **PO Comprehensive Details:** The user can see the details of a specific purchase order, including the purchase order number, date, status, and product image.
+* **PO Comprehensive Details:** The user can see the details of a specific purchase order, including the purchase order number, date, status, and product image here.

 **Functions:**&#x20;

 **a.
-Search items**

-Search purchase order items by unique identifier.
+Search items:** Search purchase order items by unique identifier.

 {% embed url="https://youtu.be/7cwZ7a7ZUIM" %}
 Video: Search purchase order items